JamesWWilson/JamesWWilson.github.io/_posts/2020-12-03-Jeopardy-Contestants-Case-Study-Pt-1.md

 ---
-title: "Webscrapping Jeopardy Contestant Profiles"
+title: "Web-scraping Jeopardy Contestant Profiles"
 date: '2020-03-12'
 layout: post
 summary: Utilizing Python's BeautifulSoup and Tweepy libraries, we can collect and organize Jeopardy contestant data publicly recorded online to build profiles on the 'typical' Jeopardy contestant.